 TACACS+ Client Is only Supported through the Management Interface

-The TACACS+ client is only supported through the switch's management interface, which could be eth0 or eth1, or even the VRF management interface.
-The TACACS+ client is not supported through bonds, switch virtual interfaces (SVIs) or switch port interfaces (swp).
+The TACACS+ client is only supported through the management interface on the switch: eth0, eth1, or the VRF management interface.
+The TACACS+ client is not supported through bonds, switch virtual interfaces (SVIs), or switch port interfaces (swp).

 Multiple TACACS+ Users